in frame inframe photography usa america jennifer garza cuen

 What type of camera do you use?

-Before talking about your project and your characters can you tell me more about your feelings about photography and creative process ?
+Before talking about your project and your characters can you tell me more about your feelings about photography and the creative process?

 Making images is essentially a collaborative process and it demands an extraordinary level of receptive attention.
 It is simultaneously exhausting and invigorating.
 Even the idea of a camera gives me new eyes.
 When I’m shooting I am filled with curiosity and wonder.
 I allow what I see to capture my imagination.
 It can be something quite ordinary: a room, a street, a person, or a landscape but I’m seeing something exquisite.
 The difficulty is in capturing that wonder on film and in conveying it to others.

-Part of this work is about meeting strangers in strange places and looking for the ways in which they embody aspects of America.
-The images are not about the individuals themselves but rather how they have come to represent place and how place is reflected through them.
+Part of this work is about meeting strangers in strange places and looking for how they embody aspects of America.
+The images are not about the individuals themselves but rather how they have come to represent the place and how the place is reflected through them.
 Some people are easier to meet and talk to than others but in the end, it’s always a rewarding experience.
 Sometimes the encounters result directly in images and often they do not.
-When I’m shooting for a series I find it really important just to listen to peoples’ stories.
+When I’m shooting for a series I find it important just to listen to people’s stories.
 It is a way of connecting or reconnecting to the place and gathering information for images I may make later.

 If you have to choose one photo or two which one it will be and why